 St James’ Palace, which is just a short stroll away from Buckingham Palace, was built in the 16th century.
 It was home to English Kings and Queens for 300 years – up until the reign of Queen Victoria.

 Today, the palace is still in use by the royal family, and hosts around 100 receptions every year.
 Unfortunately, it’s not open to the public.

 Clarence House, which you’ll find next to St James’ Palace, was constructed in the 19th century.
-It’s now the official residence of the Prince of Wales (Prince Charles) and Camilla, Duchess of Cornwall.
 It’s not a palace, but it’s certainly lavish and looks like one from the inside!

 Clarence House is open to the public in August each year, so if you’re a Royal Family superfan, plan your visit to London to coincide with this!

 Standing in St James’ Park looking at St James’ Palace, with the London Eye in the background, is one of my favourite free viewpoints in London.
 That’s a local tip for you 😉.